siridesai/PolyglotStemBuddy/about.md

 # About Polyglot STEM Buddy

-Welcome to **Polyglot STEM Buddy**—an open-source educational web app designed to make STEM learning accessible to everyone, in multiple languages.
+Welcome to **Polyglot STEM Buddy**—an open-source educational web application designed to make STEM learning accessible to everyone, in multiple languages.

 ## What is Polyglot STEM Buddy?

 Polyglot STEM Buddy helps users explore Science, Technology, Engineering, and Math topics interactively.
-The app provides a conversational AI tutor, multilingual support, quizzes, flashcards, and both speech-to-text and text-to-speech features to enhance the learning experience.
+This application provides a conversational AI tutor, multilingual support, quizzes, flashcards, and both speech-to-text and text-to-speech features to enhance the learning experience.

 ## Key Features